After months of leaks, rumors, and speculation, the Samsung Galaxy S8 has made its official debut.

 T-Mo will sell the GS8 in Midnight Black, Orchid Grey, and Arctic Silver color options.

 Customers that pre-order the Galaxy S8 or S8+ will receive a free Gear VR with controller as well as a bundle of Oculus content.
 In total, this bundle of free stuff is worth $180.
-T-Mobile @Work customers that pre-order the GS8 in-store will receive a free DeX dock for free.
+T-Mobile @Work customers that pre-order the GS8 in-store will receive a free DeX dock.

 MetroPCS customers will be able to get the Galaxy S8 on April 21, too.
 Pricing at MetroPCS will be set at $729, and customers can get the same VR freebies as their T-Mobile brethren if they buy the GS8 on April 21.